Mary Hauptman, President

 Lina Gottesman, Director

-Born near Naples, Italy, Lina Gottesman came to the U.S. at age three and was introduced to the construction business early on through a Long Island-based stone and masonry company run by her father and uncles.
+Lina Gottesman was introduced to the construction business early on through a Long Island-based stone and masonry company run by her father and uncles.
 In 1989, Lina returned to her roots and founded Altus Metal & Marble Maintenance.
 Altus, the Greek symbol of excellence, demonstrates the company’s commitment to high quality workmanship.

-For over 25 years, Altus, a certified WBE (woman-owned business enterprise) based in Smithtown, L.I., has performed restorations for numerous prominent commercial, residential and historic buildings in the metropolitan area: World Trade Buildings 1 and 2 following the terrorist bombing of 1993 – a project that established Altus’ reputation; Grand Central Terminal; The Port Authority Bus Terminal; Columbia University; Carnegie Hall; The Empire State Building; The New York City Public Library; and Macy’s Herald Square.
-Altus is certified with many major public agencies such as New York City Small Business Services; the Port Authority of NY & NJ (PANYNJ); the MTA; New York Empire State Development Corp.; and the NYC School Construction Authority.
+For over 29 years, Altus, a certified WBE (woman-owned business enterprise) based in Smithtown, L.I., has performed restorations for numerous prominent commercial, residential and historic buildings in the metropolitan area: World Trade Buildings 1 and 2 following the terrorist bombing of 1993 – a project that established Altus’ reputation; Grand Central Terminal; The Port Authority Bus Terminal; Columbia University; Carnegie Hall; The Empire State Building; The New York City Public Library; and Macy’s Herald Square.
+Altus is certified as a WBE with many major public agencies such as New York City Small Business Services; the Port Authority of NY & NJ (PANYNJ); the MTA; New York Empire State Development Corp., the NYC School Construction Authority and WBENC (Women’s Business and Economic National Council)

-This year, Lina is applying the business acumen she honed and developed through Altus to a new venture: RN Nurses Evolve PLLC (professional limited liability corporation).
-A Registered Nurse who attended St. Luke’s Hospital School of Nursing, St. John’s University and NYU, Lina created the company to provide contract advanced practice registered nurses to the industry in response to the unprecedented demand for nurse practitioners and the growing challenges of today’s healthcare environment.
+Lina applied her business acumen, she honed and developed through Altus, to a new venture: RN Nurses Evolve PLLC (professional limited liability corporation).
+A Registered Nurse who attended St. Luke’s Hospital School of Nursing, St. John’s University and NYU, Lina created the company to provide Contract Advanced Practice Registered Nurses to the industry in response to the unprecedented demand for Nurse Practitioners and Registered Nurses, and the growing challenges of today’s healthcare environment.

 Lina and Altus are widely recognized throughout the New York and New Jersey area.
-She has been honored by such groups as the Regional Alliance for Small Contractors and the PANYNJ at the Competitive Edge Conference.
-Lina serves on the board of the NY Women’s Agenda; the NY Women’s Chamber of Commerce; St. Luke’s Hospital School of Nursing Alumni Association, Treasurer; and is an active member of the Women’s Presidents’ Organization.
+She has been honored by such groups as the Regional Alliance for Small Contractors and the PANY/NJ at the Competitive Edge Conference.
+Lina serves on the board of the NY Women’s Agenda; is the Chair of the NY Women’s Chamber of Commerce; St. Luke’s Hospital School of Nursing Alumni Association, Treasurer; Board Member at the Long Island Center for Business and Professional Women, and is an active member of the Women’s Presidents’ Organization.

-Stony Brook, L.I., residents for over 30 years, Lina and her husband, Robert, vice president of Altus, have three grown children and three grandchildren.
+Stony Brook, L.I., residents for over 30 years, Lina and her husband, Robert, Vice President of Altus, have three grown children and four grandchildren.

 HEIDI FELIX, director